Lambdaspire/Lambdaspire-Swift-DependencyResolution/README.md

 }
 ```

-i.e. a simple factory registration that invokes the static `init(resolver: DependencyResolver)` created by the macro, which in turn initializes all members by resolving them via the same `DependnecyResolver` in the same way.
+i.e. a simple factory registration that invokes the static `init(resolver: DependencyResolver)` created by the macro, which in turn initializes all members by resolving them via the same `DependencyResolver` in the same way.